skazama/SPE/README.rst

   python make_runlist.py write

-actually writes the files to the `runlists` directory
+actually writes the files to the `runlists` directory.

-If you want to submit jobs for one runlist, you can do ./submit_jobs.sh <runlist>
+- If you want to submit jobs for one runlist, you can do ./submit_jobs.sh <runlist>
 or use `large_submission.sh` to submit jobs for all runlists in a directory (skipping runs who have data directories inside `data`).

-These jobs download the raw data if needed, and then execute the python script `spe_acceptance.py`, which processes the raw data and writes to csv files in the `data` directory.
+- These jobs download the raw data if needed, and then execute the python script `spe_acceptance.py`, which processes the raw data and writes to csv files in the `data` directory.

-After the jobs finish, you can use the Jupyter notebooks to analyze data (mostly using the analyze.py module) and write to the `acceptance_data` directory, which contains files with the acceptance fraction for each channel as calculated using the 3 LED runs listed.
+- After the jobs finish, you can use the Jupyter notebooks to analyze data (mostly using the analyze.py module) and write to the `acceptance_data` directory, which contains files with the acceptance fraction for each channel as calculated using the 3 LED runs listed.

 email me with any questions or problems, tried to keep this short.